 This can be illustrated below in Xero as the approach is the equivalent of just having one line in Xero:

 By default, the API accepts unit prices (UnitAmount) to two decimals places.
 If you require greater precision, you can opt-in to 4 decimal places by adding the querystring parameter unitdp=4 to your request.

 Example requests that opt in to 4 decimal places:

 GET invoices with paging – https://api.xero.com/api.xro/2.0/Invoices/INV-1002&unitdp=4

 The parameter is supported on all endpoints that include line items (invoices, credit notes, bank transactions and receipts).
 All summary values such as Total, LineAmount etc will remain at two decimal places only.

 For cases where you have a unit price with more than four decimal places, eg:

 Invoice line 1: 1000 x Product A @ $0.061171 (sub total of $61.17)

-A better way to represent this line in Xero might be:
+Then you might choose to represent this line in Xero as: